History of Berlin

 The city recovered at the end of the seventeenth century and began to prosper during the eighteenth century, becoming one of the most beautiful capital cities in Europe.
 In 1788, the Brandenburg Gate was designed.

-Berlin was made capital of the Kingdom of Prussia by Elector Frederick III.
+Berlin was made the capital of the Kingdom of Prussia by Elector Frederick III.

 In 1806, Napoleon marched into Berlin and this led the population to create a nationalist movement.
 The capital became the hub of the unrest.